netsensei/spotter/README.md

 ## Background

-You have a list of URL's and you want to check how HTTP requests are handled by the HTTP server?
+You have a list of URLs and you want to check how HTTP requests are handled by the HTTP server?
 Spotter will asynchronously send HTTP HEAD requests and list the returned HTTP response statuscode for each URL.